Pacific Southwest RegionCalifornia, Nevada and Klamath Basin

 Condors nest mainly in natural cavities or caves in cliffs, though they sometimes also use trees, such as coast redwood and, historically, the giant sequoia.
 (As the wild population grows, there is the possibility they may return to the sequoia groves in the Sierra Nevada.)
 Condors have multiple nesting sites and may switch sites between years.
 Females make the final decision on which nest location to use.

 This condor nest is near Hopper Mountain National Wildlife Refuge located on property managed by another federal agency, the Bureau of Land Management.

 Do the condors use the same nest each year?

 Sometimes.
 They typically nest in the same general area as condor pairs tend to establish a nesting territory.
-Pairs will sometimes use the same nest year after year but other times they will move the precise nest location within their territory from year to year.
-This pair used this nest site during their first nesting attempt in 2015.
+Pairs will sometimes use the same nest year after year but other times they will move to a new cavity within their territory each year.

 What is a wing tag?